-Clint McCullough (MiWER), Douglas Hunt (CUT), Louis Evans (CUT)
+Clint McCullough (MiWER), Douglas Hunt (Curtin University), Louis Evans (Curtin University)

 What planning and regulatory involvement if required to develop pit lakes into beneficial end uses?

 Social licence to mine is encouraging a much greater emphasis on sustainability and contribution to the local community of a post-mining landscape than ever before.
 Development of a pit lake resource into a beneficial end use depends upon input from the mining company involved, the local community and also relevant regulatory agencies.
 Planning must ideally occur before the first hole is dug, and from then on it should be regularly updated as economic and social climates change.